ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> electric_field = solution.electric_field()

 The electric field result corresponds to a vector field.
-To obtain the scalar components of this field, e.g., x-components, access the following subresult:
+To obtain the scalar components of this field, such as the x-components, access the following subresult:

 .. code:: python